HPE’s CEO lays out his technology vision

 Neri: It’s a big focus for us.
 What customers are telling us is that it’s hard to get 5G inside the building.
 How you do hand off between 5G and Wi-Fi and give them the same experience?
 Because the problem is that we have LAN, wireless, and WAN already fully integrated into the control plane, but 5G sits over here.
 If you are an enterprise, you have to manage these two pipes independently.

-With the new spectrum, though, they are kind of comingling anyway.
+With the new spectrum, though, they are kind of commingling anyway.
 [Customers ask] why don’t you give me [a unified] experience on top of that, with all this policy management and cloud-enablement, so I can provision the right connectivity for the right use case?
 A sensor can use a lower radio access or Bluetooth or other type of connectivity because you don’t need persistent connectivity and you don’t have the power to do it.

 In some cases, you just put a SIM on it, and you have 5G, but in another one it’s just wireless connectivity.
 Wi-Fi connectivity is significantly lower cost than 5G.
 The use cases will dictate what type of connectivity you need, but the reality is they all want one experience.
 And we can do that because we have a great platform and a great partnership with MSPs, telcos, and providers.